evalieungh/hmsc_incline/README.md

-# traits and species co-occurrences with Hmsc, ordination methods and INCLINE data
+# traits and species co-occurrences with Hmsc and INCLINE data

-This repository contains scripts for a manuscript about traits and species co-occurrences, using [Hmsc](https://www.helsinki.fi/en/researchgroups/statistical-ecology/software/hmsc), ordination methods and INCLINE data.
+This repository contains scripts for a manuscript about traits and species co-occurrences, using [Hmsc](https://www.helsinki.fi/en/researchgroups/statistical-ecology/software/hmsc) and INCLINE data.

 ## NB! this is a work in progress.
 The scripts are not 100% clean and finished, and results may not be reproducible.
 Some scripts have been heavily inspired by other sources.